2026 Summer Institute Registration is Now Open!

 You will leave with a deeper understanding of future professional development needs

-TBD: On-campus lodging: single room with shared bathroom
+On-campus lodging: single room with shared bathroom

-TBD: Six meals (one dinner on your own)
+Six meals (one dinner on your own)

 A dedicated Slack channel just for your cohort to continue conversations after the Institute